Melampitta: Description

-The plumage of both sexes in both species are almost identical, with the only difference being iris colour in the lesser melampitta, the male having a red iris and the female a brown one.
+The plumage and general appearance of both sexes in both species are almost identical, with the only difference between sexes being the iris colour in the lesser melampitta, the male having a red iris and the female a brown one.
+The plumage of adults in both species is black.
 The plumage of juvenile lesser melampittas is the same as adults except they are brown on the lower body.
-Several researchers have noted that the plumage of juvenile greater melampittas resembles that of the hooded pitohui.
+Juvenile plumage of greater melampitta varies from that of adults in having russet backs and bellies.
+Several researchers have noted that this resembles the plumage of the hooded pitohui.
 Hooded pitohuis are unusual for birds in having a toxin, homobatrachotoxin, in their feathers and skin which can cause convulsions and death if consumed.
 The resemblance is probably an example of Batesian mimicry as the greater melampitta is not itself poisonous.